microsoft/semantic-kernel/python/DEV_SETUP.md

     Here is extra explanation of the logic involved.

     Args:
-        arg1 (str): The first string to compare. arg2 (str): The second string to compare.
+        arg1: The first string to compare.
+        arg2: The second string to compare.
             This string requires extra explanation.

     Returns: